 The Black Beauty was equipped with a phone, a TV for surveillance and casual news watching, and rockets for those pesky car chases.

-The show was only one for one season, so the guest stars were pretty thin.
-But if you watch a lot of reruns and pay attention, then you might recognize Gary Owens (Laugh-In), Jack Garner (James Garner’s brother), Barbara Babcock (Dallas, Hillstreet Blues), Chuck Hicks (a stuntman that showed up in uncredited roles on Batman, The Rockford Files, and Starsky and Hutch), and Larry D. Mann (Gunsmoke, Hillstreet Blues).
+The show was only on for one season, so the guest stars were pretty thin.
+But if you watch a lot of reruns and pay attention, then you might recognize Lloyd Bochner, Kelly Jean Peters, Diana Hyland, Gary Owens (Laugh-In), Jack Garner (James Garner’s brother), Barbara Babcock (Dallas, Hillstreet Blues), Chuck Hicks (a stuntman that showed up in uncredited roles on Batman, The Rockford Files, and Starsky and Hutch), and Larry D. Mann (Gunsmoke, Hillstreet Blues).

 However, they did do some crossover with Batman.
 In one episode, Dick Grayson was watching an episode of the show.
 In a later episode, Green Hornet and Kato popped out of a window during one of the Dynamic Duos Batclimbs.